Connect your NMEA 0183 and NMEA 2000 marine electronics with an onboard computer

 Using our free download program NMEA Reader in combination with the NGT-1 gives you access to all the PGNs that currently there are the bus.
 Since NMEA 2000 PGN is not human-readable, decoding is required in order to display it first. data in them, which is where our NMEA Reader program excels.
 Each PGN (except properties) is decomposed, especially; each field is displayed with its own parameters in a converted, readable format, which makes diagnostics on; your network simple.

-Using our free download program NMEA Reader in combination with NGT-1 gives you access to all PGNs currently available on; the bus.
+Using our free download program NMEA Reader in combination with NGT-1, gives you access to all PGNs currently available on; the bus.
 Since NMEA 2000 PGN is not human-readable, decoding is required in order to display it first. data in them, which is where our NMEA Reader program excels.
 Each PGN (except properties) is decomposed, especially; each field is displayed with its own parameters in a converted, readable format, which makes diagnostics on; your network simple.